Why the next generation of leaders will shape whether food system transformation actually happens

 Across the UK food sector there is no shortage of ambition on climate, health, nature and supply resilience.
 But a question is increasingly surfacing across boardrooms, supply chains and farm gates.
 Can we actually deliver all of this?

-Our recent leadership briefing, Execution at Risk, explored this question with leaders from across farming, manufacturing, retail and finance.
+As featured in The Grocer, Our recent leadership briefing, Execution at Risk, explored this question with leaders from across farming, manufacturing, retail and finance.
 A clear pattern emerged - the food sector does not lack strategy.
 What it increasingly lacks is the leadership capability inside organisations to deliver systemic change under real commercial pressure.

 The result is a widening gap between ambition and delivery, and that gap is increasingly landing with a new generation of leaders.
 Across the sector, future CEOs, CFOs, strategy and sustainability leaders are already navigating these tensions every day.
 They are translating long term commitments into operational decisions, balancing cost pressure with climate goals and managing supply chains that must become more resilient while still delivering affordability.